Vyral/base-template/_posts/2021-10-25-team-member-spotlight-phil-long.md

 {% include excerpt.html %}

-Today, I’m excited to sit down and talk with Phil Long, a great member of the Dave Hooke Team.
+Today I’m excited to sit down and talk with Phil Long, a great member of the Dave Hooke Team.
 We’ll discuss why he joined the team, what he does, and what’s in store for the future.
 Let’s get started\!

 **So, Phil, how did you first become interested in joining the Dave Hooke Team?**